Channaveer6064/KlingonSpeak/README.md

+# Klingon Speak
+A fun translation app developed using vanillaJs convert from English language to fictional Klingon language.

-# KlingonSpeak
+# Technologies used:-
-It is a fun site which translates english to fictional klingon language
+1. Html
+2. CSS
+3. javaScript